cchudzicki-ocw-testing/21l.004-fall-2001/content/pages/readings.md

 Discussion of: Keats, John. _The Grasshopper and the Cricket, In Drear-Nighted December, What the Thrush Said, When I Have Fears, La Belle Dame sans Merci, Ode to a Nightingale, Ode on Melancholy, Ode on a Grecian Urn, to Autumn, Bright Star._
 {{< tdclose >}}
 {{< tdopen >}}
-Keats, John. _The Grasshopper and the Cricket, In Drear-Nighted December, What the Thrush Said, When I Have Fears, La Belle Dame sans Merci, Ode to a Nightingale, Ode on Melancholy, Ode on a Grecian Urn, to Autumn, Bright Star._ ([PDF]({{< baseurl >}}/resources/keats_grasshopp))
+Keats, John. _The Grasshopper and the Cricket, In Drear-Nighted December, What the Thrush Said, When I Have Fears, La Belle Dame sans Merci, Ode to a Nightingale, Ode on Melancholy, Ode on a Grecian Urn, to Autumn, Bright Star._ ({{< resource_link f1b61a02-ec4a-8acc-0638-7ccfbb9f6360 "PDF" >}})
 {{< tdclose >}}

 {{< trclose >}}